Subscriber only lesson.

 At every project review with stakeholders, the project team should determine if there are any changes to project boundaries or constraints.
 These can occur due to many reasons such as industry dynamics changing, technology changes, organizational changes, and the impact on available resources due to the success or failure of other projects.

 Periodically within the project, the project team should assess the current baseline project plan and determine if it is still the best plan to achieve the project objectives.
-I normally do this as part of the preparation for stage-gate or toll-gate reviews and I will do this following the completion of a major risk event or milestone.
-At those times there is usually a significant amount of new information or the validity or assumptions can now be checked.
+I normally do this as part of the preparation for phase-gate or toll-gate reviews and I will do this following the completion of a major risk event or milestone.
+At those times there is usually a significant amount of new information or the validity of assumptions can now be checked.
 With this information, improvements to the project plan can be developed.

 A project change management process is created at the time of project baseline approval.
 If the company has a Project Management Office, a project change management procedure probably exists and that should be used.
 The elements of a change management procedure should include: